Chocolate Lasagna

 Step-by-step instructions

-1. In a food processor or in a zip-top plastic bag with a rolling pin, crush the Oreo cookies.
-If using a bag, transfer cookie crumbs to a bowl.
+1. In a food processor or in a zip-top plastic bag with a rolling pin, crush the Oreo cookies into fine crumbs.
+If using a bag, transfer Oreo cookie crumbs to a bowl.
 Add the melted butter and mix to combine.
-Pour the crumbs into a baking dish, then press them evenly and flat with the bottom of a measuring cup.
+Pour the crumbs into a baking pan or dish, then press them evenly and flat with the bottom of a measuring cup.

 Oreo crust being pressed into a white baking dish.

-1. Beat the cream cheese in a standing mixer or with a handheld mixer.
-Add the sugar and 2 tablespoons milk and beat until combined.
+1. Beat the cream cheese in a standing mixer or in a large bowl with an electric hand mixer.
+Add the sugar and 2 tablespoons cold milk and beat until combined.
 Fold in half the whipped topping by hand, then spread evenly over the Oreo crust.
 Chill 10 minutes.

 Whipped cream layer of chocolate lasagna being added to a white baking dish.

-1. On medium speed, beat the chocolate pudding with the remaining milk.
+1. On medium speed, beat the chocolate instant pudding with the remaining 2 tablespoons milk.
 Keep beating for about 5 minutes until the pudding thickens.
 Spread the pudding layer over the chilled cream cheese layer.
 Chill 10 minutes longer.

 Recipe tips and variations

-• Make ahead: Make it up to 3 days in advance and store covered in the refrigerator.
+• Make ahead: Make this chocolate dessert up to 3 days in advance and store covered in the fridge.

 • Lemon: Use golden OREOs and instant lemon pudding to make this dessert.